-By Sugandh Jolly
+By Sugandh Jolly • 10 min read

-Educating a child is a shared responsibility between you and his educators.
-When you support his learning at home, it creates a positive experience for him and helps him perform better in school.
+Educating a child is a shared responsibility of both the parents and the educators.
+When parents support their child’s learning at home, it creates a positive experience for the little one and helps him perform better in school.
 What’s more, it also helps him understand the importance of school and family in his life.

-A study titled ‘Parental Involvement in the Classroom’ by Machen, Wilson, & Notar published in Journal of Instructional Psychology in 2005 revealed that enhancing the involvement of parents in the classroom goes a long way towards improving the quality of the schools in general, besides contributing to higher standards and providing opportunities for students.
+A study titled ‘Parental Involvement in the Classroom’ by Machen, Wilson, & Notar published in the Journal of Instructional Psychology in 2005 revealed that enhancing the involvement of parents in the classroom goes a long way towards improving the quality of the schools in general, besides contributing to higher standards and providing opportunities for students.
 The study also stressed on creating parent-teacher collaboration strategies to eliminate all hindrances to parental involvement in early childhood education.

 Parental engagement, at preschool level, helps extend learning beyond the classroom.
-In order to provide your child with outstanding learning experiences, you should be in full partnership with her teachers.
-Your involvement in the preschool years has multiple long-standing benefits for you, your child, as well as the preschool.
-Here are some of the benefits:
+In order to provide your child with outstanding learning experiences and good cognitive development, you should be in full partnership with her teachers.
+Your involvement in the preschool years would provide multiple long-standing benefits to you, your child and the preschool.

 So, as responsible parents, it is your duty to get actively involved in your child’s early education.

 Do not discourage your child from doing chores: Are you preventing your child from folding laundry or cleaning dishes after dinner?
 If yes, stop doing that now.
 If you do the task yourself, you may accomplish the task quickly and effortlessly; but, by doing so you will end up hurting him emotionally and destroying his confidence.
 You cannot raise an independent child if you do not encourage him to do things on his own.
+Also,

 In order to help children grow into well-rounded individuals, it is the duty of parents as well as educators to work together with distinctive insight and try to understand their talents as well as their weaknesses.
 For example, while educators will be familiar with the curriculum and culture of the school, parents will be accustomed to the child’s temperaments, habits, and home life.